fieldtrip/website/workshop/paris2019/handson_raw2erp.md

       filename = fullfile(subj.outputpath, 'raw2erp', sprintf('%s_data',  subj.name));
       save(filename, 'data');
-    end

 The above chunk of code uses **[ft_preprocessing](/reference/ft_preprocessing)** three times per run, with channel type specific processing options.
 Of note is the rereferencing of the EEG data, and the exclusion of a subset of the EEG channels.
 The excluded channels correspond to non-brain recording EEG signals (EOG/ECG etc.), and are excluded from further analysis.
-Subsequently, the data are average-referenced.
+Subsequently, the EEG data are average-referenced.
+After the data has been read from disk, **[ft_resampledata](/reference/ft_resampledata)** is used to downsample the data to a sampling frequency of 300 Hz.
+Then, the data structures are combined into a single run-specific data structure, using **[ft_appenddata](/reference/ft_appenddata)**.

 ## Compute condition-specific averages (ERFs/ERPs)